nintendoSwitch12/NintendoSwitchGameHacking/Analysis/Games/Game_Operation/README.md

 ## Actor

 Actor means that it is related to an object that can be controlled by a player or AI.
-In other words, it can be seen that the Lp::Sys::Actor::factorSysCalc function found above is a function that performs operations related to these entities.This function calls three functions.
+In other words, Lp::Sys::Actor::factorSysCalc can be seen as a function performs operations related to these entities.
+This function calls three functions.

 - Cmn::Actor::actorCalc
 - Lp::Sys::Actor::actorSysCalc
 - Cmn::Actor::actorCalc_PostChildCalcByThis

-The important function here is the Cmn::Actor::factorCalc function.
+The important function here is the Cmn::Actor::actorCalc.

 ```
 Lp::Sys::Actor* Cmn::Actor::actorCalc(int step)